funnelback/program-finder-meta/@documentation/template-search-previews.md

 ### Configuring a new extra search

 Setup a new extra search which is scoped to the desired documents.
-Depending on the requirements, this may involve creating new collections.
+Depending on the requirements, this may involve creating new data sources.
 For more details about extra searches, please visit the [documentation](https://docs.squiz.net/funnelback/docs/latest/build/results-pages/extra-searches/index.html) website.

 ### Updating the templates